Maximize the use of your pedal cleats

 But what to choose?
 The choice of degree of angular freedom depends mainly on your pedaling power and your ability to control your knee during the pulling and pushing phase.
 Mostly, you need to be comfortable when pedaling.
 Still not sure?
 Our physiotherapists are here to answer your questions.

 After choosing the cleats that suits you best, here are some tips to maximize the use of your cleats:

 - Position your pedal cleats in the center of your transverse arch under the shoe.
 In order to find your arch, you must locate the head of the 1st and 5th metatarsals on the sides of your foot.
 The center of the pedal cleat should go through the line drawn between these two points.
 A centered cleat helps to distribute pressure in the foot and improves pedaling efficiency.

 - The pedal cleats should be changed regularly to maintain their effectiveness.
 Your cleats need to be replaced if they show major signs of wear or if it becomes difficult to engage or disengage the pedal despite adjustment of the mechanism.

-- If you want to change the cleat on the same shoe and you are already comfortable with the positioning of your cleat, there is nothing easier!
-Use a marker to trace its outline, and lay the news in the same place.
+- If you want to change the cleat on the same shoe and you are already comfortable with the positioning of your cleat, simply use a marker to trace its outline, and place the new one in the same place.

 If you find it difficult to engage or disengage your holds, it could also be that the pedals have too tight a mechanism.
 You can adjust this mechanism easily and safely at any time!
-Do not hesitate to ask your mechanic or our physiotherapists for help.
+Do not hesitate to ask a bike mechanic or our physiotherapists for help.